Are you looking for the best content marketing examples?

-There’s just one problem: content marketing can be seriously hard work.
+There’s just one problem: creative content marketing can be challenging work.

-If you’re running content marketing campaigns, day in, day out, it can be hard to consistently come up with new ideas and keep the momentum going.
+If you’re running content marketing campaigns day in, day out, it can be difficult to consistently come up with new ideas and keep the momentum going.

 That’s why we’ve written this article.
 From blogging and social media to video and visual marketing, we’ve got a great collection of B2C and B2B content marketing examples to inspire you.

-These marketing examples from the business world will help you find new ways to get creative, and create your own inspirational content marketing to win leads and sales.
+These content marketing examples from the business world will help you find new ways to get creative and inspire you to produce winning content marketing campaigns.